 - Check to see if your organisation has Software Assurance and SATVs

-- Speak to you benefits administrator to see how many are outstanding
+- Speak to your benefits administrator to see how many are outstanding

 - Work with DDLS to make sure you get what you have already paid for

-- Ensure you have planned and consumed all your training before 1/1/22.
+- Ensure you have planned and consumed all your training BEFORE 1st January 2022

 We highly recommend that you lock in Azure training as soon as possible.
 We’ll let you know via uLearn if any of these details change.